eyemagine/Magento-LayeredNavLimit/README.md

 ## Configuration

 The limit of items to be shown will default to 5.
-This can be changed in System > Configuration > Catalog > Layered Navigation > More/Less Limit
+This can be changed in System > Configuration > Catalog > Layered Navigation > More/Less Limit.

 ## Requirements

-This module requires the jQuery javascript library
+This module requires the jQuery javascript library.